 John and Adrienne Myles are the founders of Healing for Myles.
 They have been in business since February 2019.
 Their grassroots business grew organically after purchasing white label products from a very successful CBD company.
-The couple also learned how to brand and market their CBD products from the owners of the company, and are forever grateful for the learning opportunity.
+The couple also learned how to brand and market their CBD products from the company owners and are forever grateful for the learning opportunity.
 John and Adrienne fell in love with the healing properties of CBD, but more importantly, Adrienne loved the results she received from using CBD on her arthritic hips and shoulders.

 What is CBD?